craicrai/data-science-discussions/greater_data.md

 * it will be standard to teach analysis methods using code in a high-level language such as Python;

 * increased familiarity with code and data analysis will lead to a rapid diffusion of new data analysis methods across disciplines;
-  understanding will

-[comment]: <> (S: This is already visible; unfortunately mostly in the form of "black box science".)

 * widespread recognition of the central role of software in data analysis.
   Researchers and students will engage directly with software - they will